GabrielSlima/blog/articles/clean-code-comments.md

         <h4>Informative comments</h4>
         Are those that really carries a relevant information about a specific line of code.
 Like the match of a regex or date/time patterns.
         <h4>Explaination of intent</h4>
         Are comments that, as name says, explain the <b>why</b> behind a decision.
+Maybe the application is not scalable enough to complete the execution in time to respond so the developer decided to create something that covers that.
         <h4>Clarification comments</h4>
         Are those who translate the meaning behind something that it's obscure.
 They are used specially when the code can't be changed because it's part of some standard lib or because there is an integration with another system and the representation of somethings